Caller ID is phone system feature that allows the person you're calling to see your name and number. A caller ID consists of:

 If the Zoom Phone admin changed the organization's CNAM in the Zoom web portal, the change is not immediate.
 You should allow 24 to 72 hours for Zoom to make the change.

 However, keep in mind that the phone service or carrier of the receiving party needs to update their CNAM database for your new CNAM to take effect.
 As a result, some people could see the new CNAM while others see the old CNAM.
 Since it costs money to update their CNAM database, some carriers rarely update their databases so it could take weeks for your new CNAM to take effect on all carriers.
+Generally, it can take around 3 weeks for the new CNAM to be updated for external providers.

 Why is my CNAM not displaying correctly for the receiving party?